 For the majority of children, their educational needs will be met in a mainstream school.
-You must apply online or on a paper application (CAF1) by Saturday 31 October 2020.
+You must apply online or on a paper application (CAF1) by Sunday 31 October 2021.

-If your child is starting in the Reception Year at a primary or infant mainstream school, please contact the Suffolk Families Information Service (FIS) or the Suffolk Special Educational Needs and Disabilities Information Advice and Support Service (Suffolk SENDIASS) team for more information (see the 'Useful contacts' section).
+If your child is starting in the Reception Year at a primary or infant mainstream school, please contact the Suffolk Special Educational Needs and Disabilities Information Advice and Support Service (Suffolk SENDIASS) team for more information (see the 'Useful contacts' section).

 For the majority of children, their educational needs will be met in a mainstream school.
-You must apply online or on a paper application (CAF1) by Friday 15 January 2021.
+You must apply online or on a paper application (CAF1) by Saturday 15 January 2022.